Workplace wellbeing

 Greater ability to balance work and family life |

-In the past, workplace wellbeing has been seen as a 'nice extra' but workplaces are now starting to realise the great impact it can have on their organisational culture, their people, and even the wider community.
-For example, parents who are in good physical and mental health will be better equipped to support their whānau in terms of education and quality time spent together.
+In the past, workplace wellbeing has been seen as a 'nice extra' but workplaces are now starting to realise the great impact it can have on their organisational culture, their people, and their bottom line.

 If a workplace wellness programme is to be successful, there must be: